PaddlePaddle/PaddleClas/docs/en/models/models_intro_en.md

 Based on the ImageNet1k classification dataset, the 29 classification network structures supported by PaddleClas and the corresponding 134 image classification pretrained models are shown below.
 Training trick, a brief introduction to each series of network structures, and performance evaluation will be shown in the corresponding chapters.

 ## Evaluation environment
-* CPU evaluation environment is based on Snapdragon 855 (SD855).
+* Arm evaluation environment is based on Snapdragon 855 (SD855).
 * The GPU evaluation environment is based on V100 and TensorRT, and the evaluation script is as follows.

 ```shell